-- 4.40 A standard is a document that sets out best practice, minimum performance, or most up to date criteria set for devices and systems.
+- 4.37 A standard is a document that sets out best practice, minimum performance, or most up to date criteria set for devices and systems.
 A coding system is used and accepted by peer manufacturers to show the device or equipment is compatible and conforms to the essential quality, performance and safety criteria set out by the industry experts.
 Where equipment may be sold in another country, the use of an agreed international standard shows that equipment or devices presenting the symbol can be used safely within the agreed countries or regions, irrespective of where it was manufactured.
-However, care must be taken as not all countries or regions adopt all standards from other countries or regions. - 4.41 Standards can be categorised into four different groups: - basic standards (covers broad issues and has applicability across multiple industries) e.g. ISO 9001102; - group standards (covers the essential principles of a distinct group of equipment e.g. medical equipment) e.g. BS EN 60601-2-24:2015 103 Medical electrical equipment.
-Particular requirements for the basic safety and essential performance of infusion pumps and controllers; - product standards (more detailed and specific to a particular type of product including design and construction alongside functional requirements deemed essential to safety performance) e.g. ISO7886-1:2017104 Sterile hypodermic syringes for single use Part 1: Syringes for manual use; - process standards (which can cover Basic or Group) e.g. ISO 55001 105 which focuses on developing a proactive lifecycle asset management system, supports optimisation of assets and cost reductions whilst meeting performance and safety requirements.
+However, care must be taken as not all countries or regions adopt all standards from other countries or regions. - 4.38 Standards can be categorised into four different groups: - basic standards (covers broad issues and has applicability across multiple industries) e.g. ISO 9001102; - group standards (covers the essential principles of a distinct group of equipment e.g. medical equipment) e.g. BS EN 60601-2-24:2015 103 Medical electrical equipment.
+Particular requirements for the basic safety and essential performance of infusion pumps and controllers; - product standards (more detailed and specific to a particular type of product including design and construction alongside functional requirements deemed essential to safety performance) e.g. ISO 7886-1:2017104 Sterile hypodermic syringes for single use Part 1: Syringes for manual use; - process standards (which can cover Basic or Group) e.g. ISO 55001 105 which focuses on developing a proactive lifecycle asset management system, supports optimisation of assets and cost reductions whilst meeting performance and safety requirements. - 4.39 There are few organizations publishing standards such as: Version 2.0

-- 4.42 There are few committees publishing standards such as: - ISO International Organisation for Standardisation.
+- NHS National Services - ISO International Organisation for Standardisation.
 The acronym ISO is derived from the Greek word "isos" meaning equal.
 At its inception it was decided to give it one short all-purpose name due to the different acronyms "International Organisation for Standardisation" would have worldwide.
-ISO formed two joint committees with the International Electrotechnical Commission (IEC) to develop standards and terminology in the areas of electrical and electronic related technologies; - EN European Standards (abbreviated ENs owing to the more literal translation from French/German as European Norms) are technical standards drafted and maintained by CEN (European Committee for Standardization), CENELEC (European Committee for Electrotechnical Standardization) and ETSI (European Telecommunications Standards Institute); - BS British Standards are the standards produced by the BSI Group 106 which is incorporated under a Royal Charter 107 (and which is formally designated as the National Standards Body (NSB) 108 (NSB) for the UK).
-The BSI Group produces British Standards under the authority of the Charter, which lays down as BSI's objectives.
+ISO formed two joint committees with the International Electrotechnical Commission (IEC) to develop standards and terminology in the areas of electrical and electronic related technologies; - CEN (European Committee for Standardization), CENELEC (European Committee for Electrotechnical Standardization) and ETSI (European Telecommunications Standards Institute) draft and maintain European Standards (ENs) - These are abbreviated to ENs owing to the more literal translation from French/German as European Norms. - BS British Standards are the standards produced by the BSI Group 106 which is incorporated under a Royal Charter107 (and which is formally designated as the National Standards Body (NSB)108 for the UK).
+The BSI Group produces British Standards under the authority of the Charter, which lays down BSI's objectives.
 BSI sets up standards of quality for goods and services, prepares and promotes the general adoption of British Standards and schedules in connection therewith.
-From time to time, BSI revises, alters and amends such standards and schedules as experience and circumstances require.